 - A valid sign-up sheet entails two riders (members or not) per leader.
 Therefore, if the ride is a two-leader ride, four additional riders must sign up.
 If not enough show, the leaders must decide between them and specify on the sign-up sheet who gets the credit.

-- Ride leaders have 12 months to collect 8 credits with the first ride setting the anniversary date.
-If the end of the 12th month following the anniversary date arrives with less than eight credits collected, only the first ride credit is lost, and the next ride date becomes the anniversary date.
+- Ride leaders have 13 months to collect 8 credits with the expiration date being 13 months after the first ride.
+If the expiration date arrives with less than eight credits collected, only the first ride credit is lost, and 13 months after the next ride date becomes the expiration date.

 - If the route is not already available on the GPC website, send the route sheet or map in electronic form if available to .